sadi2003q/Axamise/README.md

 -   **Controllers (`src/controller/`)**: Act as the "brain" for each feature.
 They orchestrate the data flow, process user actions, and communicate between the Views and Services.
 -   **Models (`src/models/`)**: ES6 classes that define the shape and default values of our data entities (e.g., `User`, `Event`, `Question`).
 This ensures data consistency throughout the app.
 -   **Services (`src/services/`)**: This layer encapsulates all external interactions, primarily with **Firebase**.
 It handles all Firestore queries, Firebase Authentication calls, and any other external API interactions.
 This abstraction prevents Firebase logic from leaking into the rest of the application.
+-   **Others**:This Layer sololy focus on the configuration structure, it all leads to data upload, Global context, Event Context, Firebase configuration, local cache, and Utilities to help the other file to run the project

 ### Design Patterns